Vincent G.J. Rodgers, PhD

 Biography

-Vincent Rodgers is Director of Graduate Studies and professor.
+Vincent G. J. Rodgers is a Professor.
 His present research is at the intersection of string theory and field theory with a focus on developing a gravitational theory (Thomas-Whitehead Gravity) which incorporates the symmetries of string theories in four-dimensional gravity and chiral interactions with fermionic matter.
 Presently he directs the Diffeomorphisms and Geometry group which has several undergraduate and graduate students.
 He is also co-director of the LSAMP-IINSPIRE and a co-investigator in Iowa Sciences Academy at the University of Iowa.
 Vincent is a strong advocate of outreach and public engagement and can often be seen at Hawk-Eyes on Science and Hawk-Eyes in Space venues with colleague Dale Stille.

 • Topics include string theory with applications in gravitation, cosmology, superstring theories as unified theory, gauge/gravity correspondence